 Estate agent boards

 Estate agent boards must be located within the boundaries of the property they are advertising and cannot be attached to street furniture or sited on a verge.
-Our enforcement team will deal with boards that are attached to street furniture or on the highways promptly.
+Our enforcement team will deal with boards that are attached to street furniture or on the highways promptly and you can report these to us as well.

 A-boards in Cambridge are subject to a policy that came into effect on 20 November 2017.